 * 6,000kms per month

 * Refuelling five times per week (partial filling)

 Downtime is an additional in-direct cost — which has been calculated at five hours per month, per rider.

 In January 2021 these riders were spending AED 3,784 per year.

-If oil prices increase to $100 a barrel as predicted the cost per litre in the UAE could reach AED 2.90 increasing the costs further for the delivery riders by AED 1,156 — resulting in a delivery rider paying AED 6,097 per year on fuel.
+If oil prices increase to $100 a barrel as predicted the cost per litre increases the costs further for the delivery riders.
 With the average rider earning AED 36,000 per year.
 Is this sustainable?